Monodromy Approach to Pair Production of Charged Black Holes and Electric Fields: Monodromy and Boundary Conditions

 As for the condition $\nu(P_i^j) = 0$, we will examine below under the physical assumptions.
 After the normalization, the following ambiguity of phases $\theta_1, \theta_2, \theta_3, \theta_4 \in \mathbb{R}$ with $\theta_1 + \theta_2 + \theta_3 + \theta_4 = 0$ remains;

 Now, we are going to impose physical boundary conditions associated with pair production.
-For the pair production created in the region $r_i < r < r_j$ which is to be observed at $r_j$, see the left panel of Fig.~\ref{fig:BoundaryCondition}, one imposes the vanishing in-going (left-moving) modes at $r_j$.
-If the ``incident'' flux (right-moving modes at $r_i$) corresponding to virtual pairs of quantum fluctuation is normalized to unity, the ``reflected'' flux (left-moving modes at $r_i$), $\mathcal{R}$, represents the reannihilation of virtual pairs and then the ``transmitted'' flux (right-moving modes at $r_j$), $\mathcal{T}$, manifests the particle production.
-The fluxes are conserved, namely $|\mathcal{R}|^2 + |\mathcal{T}|^2 = 1$.
+For the pair production created in the region $r_i < r < r_j$ which is to be observed at $r_j$ (see the left panel of Fig.~\ref{fig:BoundaryCondition}), one imposes the vanishing in-going (left-moving) modes at $r_j$.
+The ``incident'' flux (right-moving modes at $r_i$), $\mathcal{I}$, corresponds to virtual pairs of quantum fluctuation, the ``reflected'' flux (left-moving modes at $r_i$), $\mathcal{R}$, represents the reannihilation of virtual pairs and then the ``transmitted'' flux (right-moving modes at $r_j$), $\mathcal{T}$, manifests the particle production.
+The fluxes are conserved, namely $|\mathcal{R}|^2 + |\mathcal{T}|^2 = |\mathcal{I}|^2$.